c3g/GenPipes/pipelines/rnaseq_light/README.md

 7- sleuth_differential_expression

 ```

 picard_sam_to_fastq
 -------------------
-Convert SAM/BAM files from the input readset file into FASTQ format
+Converts SAM/BAM files from the input readset file into FASTQ format.
 if FASTQ files are not already specified in the readset file.
 Do nothing otherwise.

 trimmomatic